 How to Sell Your Business Summary

 The journey from starting a business to selling a business can be an exciting one.
 You’ve learned so much about how to build something of your own using your own blood, sweat, and tears.
-The skills you develop from building your business can be used long after your business has been sold.
+The business skills you develop from building and running your business can be used long after your business has been sold.
 So whether you’re moving towards a new business or embarking on a new path altogether, we wish you the best.

 And don't forget to check out some of the sold stores for inspiration.